bitnami/containers/bitnami/owncloud/README.md

   $ docker run -d --name mariadb --net=owncloud_network bitnami/mariadb
   ```

-  *Note:* You need to give the container a name in order to OwnCloud to resolve the host
+  *Note:* You need to give the container a name in order to ownCloud to resolve the host

-3. Run the OwnCloud container:
+3. Run the ownCloud container:

   ```
   $ docker run -d -p 80:80 --name owncloud --net=owncloud_network bitnami/owncloud